-- (i) Ordinary Resolution 2 is to re-elect Mr. Simon de Villiers Rudolph who will be retiring by rotation under Article 95 of the Constitution.
-Mr. Rudolph will upon re-election as a Director of the Company, remain as the Chairman of the Audit Committee, member of the Nominating and Remuneration Committees.
-The Board considers Mr. Rudolph to be independent for the purpose of Rule 704(7) of the Catalist Rules. - (ii) Ordinary Resolution 3 is to re-elect Mr. Cheng Yee Seng who will be retiring by rotation under Article 95 of the Constitution.
-Mr. Cheng will upon re-election as a Director of the Company, remain as the Chairman of the Remuneration Committee, member of the Audit and Nominating Committees.
-The Board considers Mr. Cheng to be independent for the purpose of Rule 704(7) of the Catalist Rules.

-(iii) Ordinary Resolution 6, if passed, will empower the Directors from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding, in total, one hundred per centum (100%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to fifty per centum (50%) may be issued other than on a pro rata basis to existing shareholders of the Company.
+- (i) Ordinary Resolution 2 is to re-elect Mr. Chew Thiam Keng who will be retiring by rotation under Article 95 of the Constitution.
+Mr. Chew will, upon re-election, remain as the Non-Executive Chairman of the Company.
+Mr. Chew is the Chief Executive Officer and Executive Director of Ezion Holdings Limited, a controlling shareholder of the Company.
+Saved as disclosed, Mr. Chew does not have any material relationship including family relationship between himself and the Directors, the Company and its 10% shareholders.
+Further information on Mr. Chew can be found under "Board of Directors" and "Corporate Governance" sections in the Company's Annual Report 2017. - (ii) Ordinary Resolution 3 is to re-elect Mr. Lim Chen Yang who will be retiring by rotation under Article 95 of the Constitution.
+Mr. Lim will, upon re-election, remain as the Chairman of the Nominating Committee and a member of the Audit and Remuneration Committees.
+The Board considers Mr. Lim Chen Yang to be independent pursuant to Rule 704(7) of the Catalist Rules.
+Saved as disclosed, Mr. Lim does not have any material relationships including immediate family relationships between himself and the Directors, the Company and its 10% shareholders.
+Further information on Mr. Lim can be found under "Board of Directors" and "Corporate Governance" sections in the Company's Annual Report 2017. - (iii) Ordinary Resolution 6, if passed, will empower the Directors from the date of this AGM until the date of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue shares, make or grant instruments convertible into shares and to issue shares pursuant to such instruments, up to a number not exceeding, in total, one hundred per centum (100%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to fifty per centum (50%) may be issued other than on a pro-rata basis to existing shareholders of the Company.